Comparison Last updated: May 2026

 Brand signals matter more than backlinks

 In traditional SEO, backlinks drive authority.
-In AI SEO, brand mentions correlate 3x more strongly with visibility (0.664 vs 0.218).
-AI engines do not follow links.
-They process mentions.
+In AI SEO, brand mentions matter more: in Ahrefs' 75,000-brand study, brand mentions correlated about 3x more strongly with AI visibility than backlinks (0.664 vs 0.218).
+AI engines do not just follow links; they process mentions.
 A brand referenced across YouTube, LinkedIn, and industry publications builds more AI visibility than one with thousands of directory backlinks.
 See our analysis at how to build brand trust with AI engines.

 Bing matters now